 In fact, the Beeb broadcast 57 hours of action this year across 50 live events, while the channel currently accounts for 78% of the sport’s viewership.
 So, while the lure of lucrative broadcasters such as Sky may seem tempting for sports like Rugby League, for now the sport must continue to respect its fans through the terrestrial forum.

 There’s no doubt that the popularity of the sport continues to rise against the backdrop of increased investment and marquee signings, however, and this is also triggering a greater demand for associated betting markets.
 In this post, we’ll explore this further while offering the five best tips for rugby betting.

 Let’s start with the basics; as the best betting strategy relies on your ability to identify the best wagers at the optimal prices.

-When it comes to the odds comparison (as shown here), you need to start by considering which operators offer the best average payout across several markets.
+When it comes to the odds comparison (as shown here), to start rugby betting you need to consider which operators offer the best average payout across several markets.
 This way, you can determine which brands deliver the highest return per every single £1 that you wager, as this will prove crucial if you want to make a number of successful bets over time.

 Ultimately, this allows you to squeeze as much value as possible out of each individual wager, whether you’re betting on the outcome of the Challenge Cup or the coveted Super League title.